 And work your way down first before going on step one and because of how intense step one can be for your body.
 That’s really the reason why you’re getting side-effects.

-So the first big side effect you’ll get is likely to be headaches from the moment I started came to weight plan I just had this like niggling headache right here for like four or five days and it just would not budge.
+One of the first side effects of Cambridge diet you’ll get is likely to be headaches from the moment I started came to weight plan I just had this like niggling headache right here for like four or five days and it just would not budge.
 But of course, I did my research and I spoke to my consultant who was always at the end of the phone and she, of course, said explained further why this was happening.

 She told me that ‘why wouldn’t you get headaches because you were eating a huge amount of carbohydrates which has a lot of sugar in it and now you’ve taken that away’ and it’s true I had been eating a lot of biscuits, chocolate, sweets and fizzy drinks and then also alcohol and caffeine.